flux-iac/tofu-controller/docs/use-tf-controller/with-the-ready-to-use-aws-package.md

-## Use TF-controller with the ready-to-use AWS package
+## Use TF-Controller with the ready-to-use AWS package

-This document describes how to use the Weave TF-controller with the ready-to-use AWS package.
+You need TF-Controller v0.13+ to running the example of TF-Controller with the ready-to-use AWS package.
-It requires TF-controller v0.13+ to run the example.

 ## What is a package?